-Properly defining the offset of a survey is important, as it allows the survey to be more confidently, spatially related to a location within the lane than would be possible with GPS alone.

-Within the software, offset is defined by "Distance from Y-Reference (ft)".
-The "Distance from
+Properly defining the offset of a survey is important as it allows the surveyer to be more confident, spatially, related to a location within the lane than would be possible with GPS alone.
+Within the software, offset is defined by "Lateral Offset".
+The "Lateral Offset" is defined as the distance from the center of the cart to the Y-Reference point (longitudinal joint) entered in the New Project Settings page.
+Offsets to the left are positive, while offsets to the right are negative.

-Y-Reference" is defined as the distance from the center of the cart to the Y-Reference point (longitudinal joint) entered in the New Project Settings page.
-Offsets to the left are negative, while offsets to the right are positive.
-Offset sides (left vs right) are determined looking in the direction of increasing stationing.
-The distance from the Y-reference varies based on survey type and lane number.
+Offset sides (left versus right) are determined looking in the direction of increasing stationing.
+The lateral offset distance varies based on survey type and lane number.
 Lane number is defined as the number of the lane, increasing from left to right, if looking in the direction of the increase (Figure 9).
 Lane number is independent of the direction of vehicle travel.
 Lane number is NOT lane type.